Cmarschik/Project_one/readme.md

 postgreSQL.

 ## Will this be posted anywhere for easier access?
-**Yes!** A link to this directory is hyperlinked on my personal domain which is hosting my portfolio: www.coltonmarschik.com
+**Yes!** This directory is hyperlinked on my portfolio; it is being hosted here: www.coltonmarschik.com

 ## Do I think this code is good?
 I don't know.
 This, as stated above, is my first attempt at a major project(by